DiscoverBSD/awesome-bsd/README.md

 * [DragonFly BSD Digest](https://www.dragonflydigest.com/) – a running description of activity related to DragonFly BSD.

 ### FreeBSD
-Founded in 1993, FreeBSD is an advanced operating system that powers modern [desktops, servers and embedded devices](https://www.freebsd.org/platforms/).
-Advanced features make FreeBSD the [system of choice](https://freebsdfoundation.org/freebsd-project/what-is-freebsd/) for many of the most pervasive embedded networking and storage devices, and busiest websites.
+Founded in 1993, FreeBSD is an advanced operating system that powers modern [desktops, servers, and embedded devices](https://www.freebsd.org/platforms/).
+Advanced features make FreeBSD the [system of choice](https://freebsdfoundation.org/freebsd-project/what-is-freebsd/) for many of the most pervasive embedded networking and storage devices and busiest websites.
 [FreeBSD developers](https://docs.freebsd.org/en/articles/contributors/#staff-committers) form part of a [diverse and extensive community](https://www.freebsd.org/community/); members are welcoming and approachable.
-There's focus on widespread use, and on building the best possible system.
+There's a focus on widespread use, and on building the best possible system.
 Experienced users and developers are [always willing to help the less experienced](https://www.freebsd.org/advocacy/whyusefreebsd/).

 * [official site](https://www.freebsd.org)
 * [download](https://www.freebsd.org/where.html)